Ball-up: Ball-up

-The rule requiring that only one ruckman from each team contest the ball was introduced in 2017.
-Prior to this, a common strategy was for one ruckman to block the other while a team-mate entered the ruck contest and won the tap-out, becoming what was known as a third man up.
+The rule requiring that only one ruck from each team contest the ball was introduced in 2017.
+Prior to this, a common strategy was for one ruck to block the other while a team-mate entered the ruck contest and won the tap-out, becoming what was known as a third man up.

 The ball-up has been a feature of the Laws of the Game since 1872; prior to this, a scrimmage would be allowed to continue until the ball was won.

 Boundary throw-ins

 Boundary-throw in during a Carlton and South Melbourne match in 1882.

 A boundary throw-in occurs to restart play after the ball goes out of bounds.
 The boundary umpire stands at the point where the ball went out of bounds, back turned the players, and flings the ball high and backwards over his head towards the ruck contest; the ball spins end-over-end.
 The same rules governing the ruck contest itself apply equally to a boundary throw-in as a ball-up.

 Boundary throw-ins were not always used in the sport's early history.
 Specialist boundary umpires were introduced in 1904, with the field umpire performing the restart before this.
 Originally, the umpires punched ball back into play; in 1910, this was changed to a short backwards throw-in, extended to a long backwards throw in 1920, and was replaced with a ball-up near the boundary line in 1921.
 The modern boundary throw-in was reintroduced in 1931 and has persisted since then.